Rio Bravo Loop

 HOTW 011

-Fate Bell Shelter, in the canyon, contains some of North America's oldest Native American pictographs and is one of the oldest cave dwellings in North America.
-Tours are conducted twice daily (10 a.m. and 3 p.m.), Wednesday through Sunday, by the park staff.
+Fate Bell Shelter, in the canyon, contains some of North America's oldest prehistoric pictographs and is the largest and longest rock shelter in Texas.
+Tours and guided hikes are offered on site regularly (check website for update information).
 Tours involve a fairly rugged hike to the bottom of the canyon and then up to the shelter to view the paintings.
+Hiking and biking trails are present.
 Listen for the distinctive sounds of Rock, Canyon, Bewick's and Cactus Wrens and for the loud twittering overhead of White-throated Swift.
 Zone-tailed Hawk can also occur here.
 Lechugilla, guajillo, sotol, leather plant, wild onion, lyre-leaf twist-flower phacelia and other plants characteristic of Chihuahuan Desert plant associations are also present.

 (432) 292-4464